lpwgroup/respyte/README.md

 To calculate espf data, run this command from esp folder:
 `python esp_generator.py`

-After the calculation is done, copy 'molecules' folder in 'input' to 'input' in resp folder and with an appropriate respyte.yml file, run this command:
+After the calculation is done, copy 'molecules' folder in 'input' into 'respyte/input/' and with an appropriate respyte.yml file, run this command from respyte folder:
 `python resp_optimizer.py`